surgicaI/page-refresh-chrome-extension/README.md

 ## Description

-Auto Refresh is a simple Chrome extension that automatically refreshes the active tab every 10 minutes.
-This can be useful for keeping web pages up-to-date without manual intervention.
+Auto Refresh is a straightforward Chrome extension designed to automatically refresh the active tab at regular intervals.
+The refresh interval is currently hardcoded within the extension's code, but it can be customized by modifying the source code.

 ## Installation